yamiacat/heroes_and_rats/brief.md

 - A Hero has health
 - A Hero has a favourite food
 - A Hero can talk saying their name
-- A Hero has a collection of tasks to complete
+- A Hero has a collection of tasks to complete -->

 B. Create a constructor to create Task objects

+- A task should have a description
 - A task has a difficulty level
 - A task has an urgency level
 - A task has a reward